Works of Words

 This is my catch all area.
 So far, I have a (finished) short story homage to

-Rod Serling, and a (in development) novel length homage to Dashiell Hammett's
+Rod Serling, and an homage to Dashiell Hammett's

 "Continental Op" stories and novels.